tock/tock/doc/reference/trd-syscalls.md

 system calls.
 This form of very limited preemption allows userspace to manage concurrent access to its variables.

-There are two Yield system calls:
+There are three Yield system calls:
   - `yield-wait`
   - `yield-no-wait`
+  - `yield-no-return`

 The first call, `yield-wait`, blocks until a callback executes.
 This is the only blocking system call in Tock.
 It is commonly used to provide a blocking I/O interface to userspace.
 A userspace library starts a long-running operation that has a callback, then calls `yield-wait` to wait for a callback.
 When the `yield-wait` returns, the process checks if the resuming callback was the one it was expecting, and if not calls `yield-wait` again.
-The `yield-wait` system call always returns `Success`.

-The second call, 'yield-no-wait', executes a single callback if any is pending.
+The second call, `yield-no-wait`, executes a single callback if any is pending.
 If no callbacks are pending it returns immediately.

-The `yield-no-wait` system call returns `Success` if a callback executed and `Failure` if no callback executed.
+The third call, `yield-no-return` never returns and executes no callbacks.
+It causes the process to terminate.
+The kernel can reclaim any resources held by a process after it invokes `yield-no-return`.

 The register arguments for Subscribe system calls are as follows.
 The registers r0-r3 correspond to r0-r3 on CortexM and a0-a3 on RISC-V.